-There are several other projects out there, such as USDCoin and Gemini Dollars just to name some major ones, that are also ERC-20 tokens on Ethereum.
+This in exchange for the stablecoin.
+Dai has become a major part of the DeFi system.
+Over 2% of all Ethereum is locked into MakerDAO contracts.
+There are several other projects out there.
+USDCoin and Gemini Dollars are some of the major ones, that are also ERC-20 tokens on Ethereum.
 This puts the Ethereum network in a solid position to maintain stablecoin dominance as the market matures.

 Decentralized Exchanges (DEXs) make up the majority of the volume in Ethereum’s DeFi ecosystem.
 DEXs work much like normal exchanges but are designed to remove the need for a company to manage them.
 They are generally powered by a system of smart contracts and often have a native token of their own.

 The most popular DEX at this time is the Kyber Network.
-Kyber acts as a protocol to quickly exchange ERC-20 assets and can be implemented into a wide array of applications for seamless liquidity.
-A similar service called Uniswap works by allowing users to create their own “Exchange contracts,” effectively setting their own exchange rates between Ethereum and different ERC-20’s.
+Kyber acts as a protocol to quickly exchange ERC-20 assets.
+The ERC-20 tokens can be implemented into a wide array of applications for seamless liquidity.
+A similar service called Uniswap works by allowing users to create their own “Exchange contracts.”
+This effectively allows them to sett their own exchange rates between Ethereum and different ERC-20’s.

 A similar project, Nexo, allows for fiat loans using a wider range of cryptocurrency as collateral.
 As with all of these categories, there are more options, such as Compound and BlockFi, but the general premises work very much the same.

 There are already many payment apps available to consumers, but all generally still put their trust in a centralized company.
 Again, DeFi comes to the rescue!
 These services give users control over their payments, privacy, and usually much better fees.

 One popular choice is the Request Network, which is aiming to be an all-in-one invoicing and payment platform.
 Another promising project is OmiseGO and its ecosystem which uses the Ethereum blockchain but boasts 90% lower fees.
-One more major contender is the Raiden Network, which acts much like the Lightning Network does for .
+One more major contender is the Raiden Network, which acts much like the Lightning Network does for Bitcoin.
 By utilizing second-layer channels, Raiden aims to make transacting with Ethereum faster and cheaper than using the blockchain directly.

 Since we have only scratched the surface, a great place to discover even more DeFi Dapps is at State of the Dapps, which ranks all available services by activity, and can be sorted along various categories.
 This way users can not only find links to relevant information about these projects, but also get accurate data on how much involvement there is with a given platform.

 Ethereum has been around for long enough and has gotten enough of a following, at least in part tied to the asset being the #2 crypto-asset by marketcap, that it is in many ways the logical choice for any developer who is concerned with reaching the widest audience.
 While it is not currently the fastest platform, it does have a dedicated team and a roadmap for many improvements coming in the next few years.

 While this is the goal for the Ethereum team, progress has been slow.
 Ultimately the aim is to switch Ethereum to a Proof-of-Stake blockchain from the Proof-of-Work system that it is now, as well as implement sharding.
-These changes, and more planned, should make the network much, much faster, but if they can’t be rolled out before competitors like Tron and overtake Ethereum, then it would all be for nothing.
+These changes, and more planned, should make the network much, much faster, but if they can’t be rolled out before competitors like Tron and EOS overtake Ethereum, then it would all be for nothing.

 For now, Ethereum stands as the clear leader in the DeFi space, and this isn’t going to change overnight.
 If the system can keep seeing innovation and upgrades, it could be the beginning of what will one day be the primary way that people worldwide transfer value.
 For now though, there’s no shortage of options to explore.